New Boston, New Hampshire: Geography

 According to the United States Census Bureau, the town has a total area of 111.9 sqkm, of which 110.9 sqkm are land and 1.0 sqkm are water, comprising 0.92% of the town.
-New Boston is drained by the South Branch and Middle Branch of the Piscataquog River, except for the town's southeast corner, which is drained by Joe English Brook, a tributary of Baboosic Brook.
+New Boston is drained by the South Branch and Middle Branch of the Piscataquog River, except for the town's southeastern corner, which is drained by Joe English Brook, a tributary of Baboosic Brook.
 The entire town is part of the Merrimack River watershed.
 Joe English Hill, elevation 1285 ft above sea level and the highest point in the town, is in the south.

 The town is crossed by state routes 13, 77, and 136.
 The three state highways meet in the center of the town at New Boston village.
-Klondike Corner is a low-density residential area in the southeast part of the town.
+Klondike Corner is a low-density residential area in the southeastern part of the town.